mie-lab/Graph-based-mobility-profiling/README.md

 ```
 python 3_analysis/merge_datasets.py --inp_dir='out_features/final_1_n0'
 ```
-This will save a csv file with all graph features combined for all datasets (saved to the same folder as the input graph feature csvs), secondly a csv file with the averages per feature, and third a plot for the correlation matrix.
+This will remove outliers and save the csvs with all graph features combined for all datasets in a new folder, which is named the same as the `inp_dir` folder but with the suffiz `_cleaned`.
-The latter two will be saved to the output directory called `results`.

 **3) Identify user groups**